csmarshall/arris-modem-status/README.md

 This is a personal project provided as-is under the MIT license.

 ## Found a Bug?
 Want a Feature? 🐛

 Open an issue!
 PRs welcome!
 The codebase is pretty clean thanks to the AI helping me follow best practices.

 ## The Story 📖

 I started this because I'm obsessive about my internet connection quality (aren't we all?).
 After discovering the modem had an API, I went down a rabbit hole of reverse engineering with Claude as my copilot.
-Many debug sessions and HTTP captures later, here we are!

-Fun fact: The trickiest part wasn't the authentication - it was figuring out why urllib3 kept choking on the modem's perfectly valid (but quirky) HTTP responses.
-Turns out, modems don't read RFC specs. 🤷‍♂️
+Fun discoveries:
+- The modem returns the same data in multiple HNAP responses (redundancy FTW)
+- Many modems can't handle concurrent requests (firmware bugs)
+- The missing firmware version was in GetCustomerStatusSoftware all along
+- Serial mode is more reliable than parallel for most modems

 ## Requirements 📋

 - Python 3.9+
 - An Arris S33/S34/SB8200 modem
 - The admin password (usually on the sticker)
-- A healthy curiosity about your internet connection
+- Patience if your modem hates concurrent requests

 ## License 📄